• About

 Print page Send to a friend

-It did move house once, from its original location in the old Aldens in the City premises, but owner-manager Stevie Haller (former front of house at the Mourne Seafood Bar) seems to have decided that Wellington Place is a good place to call Home.
+It did move house, from its original location in the old Aldens in the City premises, but co-owners Andy Rea (of Mourne Seafood Bar) and manager Stevie Haller (who was formerly front of house at the Mourne Seafood Bar) then decided that Wellington Place was the ideal place to call Home.

 Highly recommended.